What Is Fluorescein Angiography?

 Pregnant or nursing women should avoid this dye.

 Please let your nurse or doctor know if you have any problems either during the injection or in the day or so after the procedure.
 Please call if you have any problems or questions.

-If you have any problems breathing or a severe allergic reaction, go to the closest emergency room.
+If you have any problems breathing or a severe allergic reaction, call 911.